inckie/AnotherGlass/README.md

  * forward ongoing and one-shot notifications to the Glass
  * control media playback on the phone (play/pause, next, previous) directly from Glass
  * perform tilt to wake up on Enterprise Edition like on Explorer Edition (be aware of battery usage)
- * pass WiFi network information (SSID and password) from the phone to the Glass (Explorer Edition only)
+ * pass Wi-Fi network information (SSID and password) from the phone to the Glass (Explorer Edition only)

 ## Building